-Forest & Range Evaluation Program Fish/Riparian Monitoring
+Forest and Range Evaluation Program fish/riparian monitoring

-“Are riparian forestry and range practices effective in maintaining the structural integrity and functions of stream and wetland ecosystems and other aquatic resource features over both short and long terms?”
+Priority question: “Are riparian forestry and range practices effective in maintaining the structural integrity and functions of stream and wetland ecosystems and other aquatic resource features over both short and long terms?”

 Management practices in some situations are prescribed under statute, while in other situations the experience of a licensed professional is utilized to determine the appropriate site-specific prescriptions to meet government objectives.
 The areas without regulated practice requirements are one of the priorities for FREP monitoring and evaluation.